Furnace Hills Tenant House

 Furnace Hills Tenant House, also known as Kurtz House and Foxfire House, is a historic home located at West Cocalico Township, Lancaster County, Pennsylvania.
 It is a 1 1/2 to 2 1/2-story, banked sandstone dwelling, built c.
 1830–1850.
 It is considered to be in a vernacular Pennsylvania German perpendicular bankhouse style.
 It measures 19 feet wide and 26 feet deep and has a gable roof.
 Also on the property is a contributing stone stable, also built c.
 1830–1850.
 The stable has a frame barn addition built in the 1930s.

+It is owned by the Girl Scouts in the Heart of Pennsylvania as a part of Camp Furnace Hills.

 It was listed on the National Register of Historic Places in 2005.